HPC-dev-acc/mario-demo/README.md

 - Added a white background to the debug panel for better visibility.
 - Start, clear, and fail prompts are styled more clearly and restart buttons on clear/fail screens are larger.
 - `createNpc` now accepts an optional `facing` parameter and OL NPCs spawn facing right to avoid redundant flipping.
+- `createNpc` now tags each NPC with a type and the game prevents spawning duplicates of the same type.
 - NPCs now render using each character's own sprite so OL NPCs display their animations.
 - Renamed an OL walk animation frame to fix start screen resource loading errors.
 - Introduced a new OL NPC that enters from the right at a steady pace and swaps to a bump animation when hit.